-Rotavirus notifications to the Department of Health and norovirus detections at PathWest remained relatively stable in the past week (Figure 16).
+In the past week, statewide rotavirus notifications to the Department of Health remained stable and norovirus detections at PathWest increased slightly (Figure 16).

 Figure 16.
-Number of rotavirus notifications to the Department of Health and norovirus detections at PathWest in WA in the past eight weeks
+Number of rotavirus notifications to the Department of Health and norovirus detections at PathWest in the past eight weeks